 Otherwise it’s a bit of a free-for-all here.

-I neither expect nor require readers but I’m still very grateful when anyone drops by to read what I’ve written.
+This blog scratches an itch for me and I'd keep writing it if I had no readers at all, but I’m still very grateful when anyone drops by to read what I’ve written.

 There are no comments on this blog.
 I’ve administered and moderated blogs with comments before and dealing with the spam, trolling and infighting is a thankless task that brings me little pleasure.
 Some blogs need comments more than others.
 In fact, on some blogs the articles are merely there to set up a discussion in the comments, but I think most blogs are better without them.

 This doesn’t mean I’m completely incommunicado.
 You can contact me if you wish.
 Better still, reply to me via your own blog and send me the link.